Strahd von Zarovich: Reception

 Henry Glasheen, for SLUG Magazine, highlighted that "up until the release of Ravenloft, almost every adventure module was just a shoestring of dungeon traps and monster encounters meant to test the valor and endurance of the player characters", however, the Hickmans created Count Strahd von Zarovich because they "were sick of the seemingly random nature of these campaigns, and longed for a rich, complex villain—the kind that you could find in a book but rarely, if ever, in a campaign".
+Similarly, Francesco Cacciatore of Polygon called Strahd "both familiar and unpredictable", noting that the character was created "to be the opposite of the classic D&D monster who sits in a dungeon room, waiting for the party to show up.
+He has goals, agency, and a checkered past for players to discover".
+Ari David, for CBR, wrote that the character "eternally remains one of the most feared" of "all of the great evils in the many worlds comprising the D&D multiverse" and is "a somewhat unique figure amongst a rogue's gallery of evil dragon gods, devil princes, and zombie wizards".

 Glasheen commented that "to this day, he's one of the best-written and most interesting villains of Dungeons & Dragons" – Strahd "toys with" and tempts the players "with the possibility of immortality and dark power" while also suffering from "the sting of his own twisted ambitions, a fatal hubris that drives him and sustains him".
 Glasheen opined that Strahd is "a complex and entirely likeable villain, and that's what makes him so dangerous".

-Ari David, for CBR, wrote that the character "eternally remains one of the most feared" of "all of the great evils in the many worlds comprising the D&D multiverse" and is "a somewhat unique figure amongst a rogue's gallery of evil dragon gods, devil princes, and zombie wizards".
-He argued that "Strahd is more than a shallow Dracula knock-off" as beyond the "sinister cat-and-mouse games lies the broken heart of a once-great warrior.
+Similarly, David argued that "Strahd is more than a shallow Dracula knock-off" as beyond the "sinister cat-and-mouse games lies the broken heart of a once-great warrior.
 His fall into villainy was fueled by pride, jealousy, and love.
 Despite this, he is a prisoner bound to his domain, doomed to repeat a cycle of violence".
 David felt that this "humanizing backstory" is part of why Strahd's "popularity with D&D fans remains strong ".
+Cacciatore similarly called Strahd's story "relatable" since it is "built around power, greed, and jealousy, which are all deeply human themes", however, he argued that Strahd's history does not create "a window for players to empathize with him" as he turns to dark powers due to jealousy and "remains a monster until the end".
+Cacciatore opined that "Strahd himself stands out as a villain you can feel justified – and satisfied – in hating.
+It reminds players of simpler times when good was good and evil had visible fangs and drank young women's blood".